Ciaran McGinley: Bonner–McGuinness interim: 2014–17

 Under the management of Rory Gallagher, McGinley received a call-up to the Donegal senior football panel in late 2014.
 He started Gallagher's first match in charge, a 2015 Dr McKenna Cup away defeat to Derry.

-He started the opening fixture of the 2015 National Football League, also against Derry albeit at home but was substituted in the first half.
+He started the opening fixture of the 2015 National Football League, also against Derry, albeit at home but was substituted in the first half.
 He appeared as a second-half substitute in the seventh fixture against Mayo but was then substituted himself sixteen minutes later.

 Declan Bonner: 2017–18

 Under the management of Declan Bonner, McGinley scored a point in a substitute appearance against Galway in the second round of the 2018 National Football League.
 He also came on as a substitute in the next game, away to Dublin.

 McGinley made substitute appearances against Cavan (preliminary round) and Derry (quarter-final) during the 2018 Ulster Senior Football Championship, which Donegal won; however, he did not play in the semi-final or final.

-Alongside club mates Mark McHugh and Stephen McBrearty, McGinley opted out of the Donegal panel for 2019.
+Alongside club mates Mark McHugh and Stephen McBrearty, McGinley opted out of the Donegal panel for the 2019 season.